MadeleineWalder/pp5api/README.md

 Upon opening the site the user should first see the home page:

-This includes the navbar, recent posts, and popular profiles.
+This includes the navbar, search bar, recent posts, and popular profiles.

 Home page on desktop: